tinnedtea/rehype-slug/readme.md

 npm run build
 ```

-Voila, a `build` folder popped up with the compiled JavaScript!
-The `rehype-slug` directory is now ready to be pushed to a NPM-Registry.
+And voilá, a `build` folder popped up with the compiled JavaScript!
+The `rehype-slug` directory is now ready to be pushed to a registry.

 ## Licence

 This plugin is licensed under the **GNU General Public License v3.0 or later**.
 The complete licence is provided in [`/licence`](/licence).